marcalva/ambimux/README.md

 ```
 git clone --recurse-submodules git@github.com:marcalva/ambimux.git
 ```
-The `--recurse-submodules` makes sure the `htslib` dependency is downloaded.
+The `--recurse-submodules` flag makes sure the `htslib` dependency is downloaded.

 To create the binary, run `make`.
-After a successful build, the `ambimux` binary file will be present in the directory.
+After a successful build, the `ambimux` binary file will be present in the current directory.

 The only dependency is htslib, which is included as a subdirectory.
 Note that ambimux requires htslib to be built